Taybeh, Marjayoun

-At-Taybah, Tayibe or Taibeh is a municipality in the Marjayoun District in south Lebanon.
+At-Taybah, Tayibe or Taibeh (طيبة) is a municipality in the Marjayoun District in south Lebanon.

 Etymology

 According to E. H. Palmer, the name Tayibe means "The good, sweet, or wholesome" (about water).

 Archaeological site

 By the village is a Heavy Neolithic archaeological site of the Qaraoun culture.

 The site was discovered by Louis Dubertret and materials studied by Jacques Cauvin.
 Heavy Neolithic materials recovered resembled those from Qaraoun.

 History

 In 1875, Victor Guérin found here a village with 800 Metualis.
 He further noted: "Its principal mosque, now in ruins, is built of superb blocks, apparently ancient.
 It contains in the interior several monolithic columns."